ynotdraw/playwright-visual-regression-testing/findings.md

 - Status Indicator
 - Tabs
 - Tag
+- Tooltip

-## Components that work with a minor adjustment
+## Components that work with a slight change

+These components work well with Playwright, but may require something a bit unexpected for them to behave as you'd like.

 - Dropdown (filtering)
   - Use `pressSequentially()` instead of `fill()`.
 Unclear why, need to dig in more.